4 Types of Redirecting Behaviors for Effective Parenting

 Positive Reinforcement: Encouraging Desired Behaviors

-Positive reinforcement is such a powerful way to encourage our kids!
+is such a powerful way to encourage our kids!
 It’s all about rewarding them when they show us the behaviors we want to see more of.
 This could be through a simple 'Great job!' or even giving them a fun reward or special privilege.
 For example, when a child shares their toys, a parent might say, 'Great job sharing!
 You can choose the next game to play.'
-This kind of recognition not only reinforces the good behavior but also creates a positive atmosphere at home.
+This kind of recognition not only reinforces the good behavior but also creates a at home.

 • Consistency: Regularly acknowledging and rewarding positive actions helps kids understand what’s expected of them.
-This approach is particularly beneficial for young ones with autism, as it creates a structured environment that supports their learning and growth.
+This approach is particularly beneficial for young ones with autism, as it creates a that supports their learning and growth.

 Let’s explore this together!
 Remember, we’re here to help you every step of the way!